minio/minio/docs/federation/lookup/README.md

 ```

 In this configuration you can see `MINIO_ETCD_ENDPOINTS` points to the etcd backend which manages Minio's
-`config.json` and bucket SRV records. `MINIO_DOMAIN` indicates the domain suffix for the bucket which
+`config.json` and bucket DNS SRV records. `MINIO_DOMAIN` indicates the domain suffix for the bucket which
-will be used to resolve bucket from DNS.
+will be used to resolve bucket through DNS.
 For example if you have a bucket such as `mybucket`, the
-client can use now `mybucket.domain.com` to directly resolve to the right cluster. `MINIO_PUBLIC_IP`
+client can use now `mybucket.domain.com` to directly resolve itself to the right cluster. `MINIO_PUBLIC_IP`
-points to the public IP address where each cluster might be accessible, this is unique per each cluster.
+points to the public IP address where each cluster might be accessible, this is unique for each cluster.

-NOTE: `mybucket` only exists on one cluster either `cluster1` or `cluster2` this is truly random and
+NOTE: `mybucket` only exists on one cluster either `cluster1` or `cluster2` this is random and
 is decided by how `domain.com` gets resolved, if there is a round-robin DNS on `domain.com` then
-it is truly random which cluster might provision the bucket.
-This control is not provided to the
+it is randomized which cluster might provision the bucket.

-client yet, but can be done based on the `region` parameter as supported by `AWS S3` specification.
+TODO: For now the control to create the bucket from a client to the right cluster using `region` paramter
+is not implemented yet.